surf-visualization/blospray/readme.md

 * Command-line (batch) rendering isn't supported in a nice way yet, as the lifetime of the BLOSPRAY server needs to be managed manually.

-* Volumes can only use point-based values, not cell-based values
+* Volumes can only use point-based values, not cell-based values (XXX this is a limitation of the volume_raw plugin)

-* All Blender meshes are converted to triangle meshes before being passed to OSPRay
+* All Blender meshes are converted to triangle meshes before being passed to BLOSPRAY, as OSPRay only handles triangle meshes

 ### Limitations specific to OSPRay

 Some of these we can work around, some of these we can't:

-* OSPRay's SciVis and Path Tracer renderer do not have the same features:
+* OSPRay's SciVis and Path Tracer renderer do not have the same set of features:

     - Only the Scivis renderer supports volume rendering
-    - Realistic materials are only available in the Path Tracer
+    - Only the Path Tracer supports advanced materials, like the principled material

 * In OSPRay structured grid volumes currently cannot be transformed with an arbitrary affine transformation (see [this issue](https://github.com/ospray/ospray/issues/159)